STDevDos/spring-practices-old/spring-applicationcontext/README.md

 # spring-applicationcontext

-This is a simple main execute for spring application context with:
+This is a simple "spring application context" with:
 - AnnotationConfigApplicationContext
 - ClassPathXmlApplicationContext